SEC 'reopens' probe into Neuralink, Musk's lawyer says

 Trump has also appointed Musk to a task force that plans a sweeping overhaul of the U.S. government.

-The SEC and Neuralink did not immediately respond to Reuters requests for comment outside regular business hours.
+The SEC and Neuralink did not immediately respond to requests for comment outside regular business hours.

-Musk's tussles with the SEC include the regulator's probe into his $44 billion takeover of Twitter, now X.

-A federal judge in November rejected the SEC's request to sanction Elon Musk after he failed to appear for court-ordered testimony in relation to the matter.
+A federal judge in November rejected the SEC's request to sanction Musk after he failed to appear for court-ordered testimony about the Twitter takeover probe on whether Musk violated securities laws in 2022.

 The commission also sued Musk in 2018 over his Twitter posts about taking Tesla private.
-He settled that lawsuit by paying a $20 million fine, agreeing to let Tesla lawyers review some posts in advance and stepping down as Tesla's chairman.
+He settled that lawsuit by paying a $20 million fine, agreeing to let Tesla lawyers review some posts in advance, and stepping down as chairman.